Legal Turbulence: When Airline Accidents Mean Personal Injury Claims

 If for some reason a flight attendant ignored these warnings, a stray food cart leading to passenger injury would be an airline liability.
 Of course, these events are exceedingly rare.
 Also, a sudden jolt from unexpected turbulence leading to a food cart injury is not an airline liability.

 Survivors of a plane crash or emergency landings can file a claim as long as negligence is to blame.
 In some cases, negligence is obvious.
-The tragic downings of Lion Air Flight 610 and Ethiopian Airlines Flight 302 are examples of this.
+The tragic losses of Lion Air Flight 610 and Ethiopian Airlines Flight 302 are examples of this.
 Both flights were using Boeing 737 MAX planes, plagued by a design flaw Boeing ignored and kept secret.

 Boeing was charged with criminal conspiracy and agreed to a $2.5 billion settlement, which included compensation for the victims’ families.
 Horrific instances like these are solely the airline’s responsibility.
 A personal injury attorney would help families receive compensation in such cases.